baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

+Status: draft
+Title: HowTo: Set-Up the Raspberry Pi as a Headless Device
+Date: 2100-01-01 00:00
+Category: Software
+Tags: Raspberry Pi
+Slug: howto-set-up-the-raspberry-pi-as-a-headless-device
+Author: Jeff Irland
+Image: draft-stamp.png
+Summary: bla bla bla bla bla bla

 <a href="http://www.raspberrypi-spy.co.uk/2015/11/raspberry-pi-family-photo-by-raspi-tv/">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="The Raspberry Pi is a series of credit card–sized single-board computers developed in England, United Kingdom by the Raspberry Pi Foundation with the intent to promote the teaching of basic computer science in schools and developing countries." alt="rpi family" src="{filename}/images/rasperbby-pi-family.jpg" width="175" height="117" />
 </a>
 I have set up all my Raspberry Pi's as [headless devices][01].
 For one thing, I want to SSH into my devices so I don't want or need a monitor/keyboard.
-But the real trick is being headless even when doing the initial setup of the device, without an HDMI monitor or a keyboard / mouse.
+The real trick on going headless is doing the initial setup of the device without an HDMI monitor or a keyboard / mouse, requjired by the [typical RPi setup][45].
 Using just a SD Card reader/writer, a USB WiFi adapter, and a Linux machine, I will do the whole setup.

 By the way, if you want to make an existing Raspberry Pi headless, you don't need to follow this whole procedure.
-Just make sur SSH is working and follow Step 3.
+Just make sure SSH is working and follow Step 3.
 If you want to also upgrade your existing Raspberry Pi OS to the latest version, check out the article "[Raspbian GNU/Linux upgrade from Wheezy to Raspbian Jessie 8][11]".

-# Step 1: Download Raspberry Pi Image - DONE
+# Step 1: Download Raspberry Pi Image
 Before you can load a copy of the latest Raspberry Pi image onto your micro SD Card, you must first download the official Raspberry Pi operating system, [Raspbian][03] (in my case, the version is [Jessie][10]).